Octagonal Poultry House

-The Octagonal Poultry House, also known as the Walter P. Taylor Octagon, is a historic octagonal farm building located in Cold Spring, in Lower Township in Cape May County, New Jersey, United States.
-It was built to house hens, who supposedly like to nest in corners.
+The Octagonal Poultry House, also known as the Walter P. Taylor Octagon, is located at 720 U.S. Route 9 in the Cold Spring section of Lower Township in Cape May County, New Jersey, United States.
+The historic octagonal farm building was built around 1900 to house hens, who supposedly like to nest in corners.
 Eventually it became a children's playhouse.
 Today the broom maker works there at Historic Cold Spring Village.
 Historic Cold Spring Village originally used it as a storage shed, but eventually recognized its potential as a good place to learn about the art of needlework and crocheting.

-On March 14, 2008. it was added to the National Register of Historic Places.
+It was added to the National Register of Historic Places on March 14, 2008, for its significance in architecture.